logan-gatlin/the-halcyon-book/src/Docs/list.md

 # list
 list is a type used to represent a linked list data structure.
+Every list is either Pair and contains two values (head, tail) or is Nil, and contains no values
 ```
 type t = fn I => Pair of I * (t I) | Nil of std:unit
 ```